dpacassi/UltimateDrupalReference/README.md

 - Limit your search results to a specific time frame!

 If you search for a commerce issue for example, the probability is high to find solutions to the Drupal 7 version of it.
-But if you're interested in a solution for the Drupal 8 version, you're better off limiting the search results by e.g. publish date and only show results from the past year on.
+But if you're interested in a solution for the Drupal 8+ versions, you're better off limiting the search results by e.g. publish date and only show results from the past year on.
 The date limitation is only one thing you can do, there are a lot of articles on how to google efficiently out there, read them!